 Naked shower gel has a completely different formula to solid soap

-If you caught a glimpse of the naked shower gels you may find yourself asking how these differ from their packaged counterparts; like how they’re created with a different formula.
-Find out more here.
+If you've caught a glimpse of the naked shower gels you may find yourself asking how these differ from their packaged counterparts; like how they’re created with a different formula.
 Cosmetic scientist and product inventor Daniel Campbell explains: “Naked shower gels behave and function exactly like the liquid version, you can use either.”

 Solid shower gels are simply a concentrated formula that don't contain water.
 Daniel says: “Naked products have to be as good, or better than the packaged version and that’s why we’ve started with naked shower gel.”
 Solid shower gels are also a great way to cut down on water.
 These funky little numbers hydrate when they hit the shower and lather up just like a shower gel, but they last longer because you add water to them.